 Communication between teams leads to better testing.
 “You can’t argue numbers.
 We absolutely believe in sharing results with everyone internally because you never know what tests on our homepage could affect customer service and what ideas they might have,” Ujjwal Dhoot, Chief Marketing Officer at FSAstore.com said.

-7. Adding answers to FAQ on product page increases conversions 69% for Roller Skate Nation
+7. Add a frequently asked questions section to product pages: Having product FAQs increases conversions 69% for Roller Skate Nation

 Online shopping can be difficult because you never know exactly how an item will fit.
 Roller Skate Nation knows this all too well.
 In person, shoppers frequently ask about sizing and how to go about picking the right fit.
 The team at Rollerskatenation.com decided to bring some of the offline world online and experiment with adding sizing tips to product pages.
 They tried placing tips in two different places.
 Read the full case study here.
 They found that placing the image below the product information increased checkouts by 69%!